 - 5203.2 Change of Impact Classification.
 The classification, as determined by the Planning staff, can be changed by the Planning and Zoning Commission at the initial Commission Review and Public Hearing if, in the judgment of the Commission, taking into account input from the applicant and (or) the public, a reduced or increased classification or level of review is warranted. - 5203.3 Appeal of Impact Classification.
 Once a request for a change of Impact Classification has been decided by the Planning and Zoning Commission, the applicant or any aggrieved party may appeal by filing a written request with the Board of County Commissioners within ten (10) days of the decision.
-The Board of County Commissioners allows after written notice of the time and place for reconsideration to the applicant and any other person requesting such reconsideration.
-The Board of County Commissioners and any other person requesting such reconsideration.
+The Board of County Commissioners will consider the appeal as soon as the schedule of the Board of County Commissioners allows after written notice of the time and place for reconsideration to the applicant and any other person requesting such reconsideration.
 The Board of County Commissioners shall only address the question of Impact Classification and its decision shall be final.